 Then DeltaDC values is calculated as described above for method 1.

 Method2 is more suitable to be implemented after generating the initial prediction blocks (i.e., after initial motion compensation function). in VTM implementation, right after initial motion compensation, DC values are calculated for 4x4 subblocks, and corner DC values are calculating by accumulating DC values of the corresponding 4x4 blocks.

+Spec text for this variation (Case 2):